Technical support for on-premises or cloud products

 - Sign in to Partner Center with your associated account and select Benefits.

-You must have an MPN-associated account.
-If your account is only associated with CSP and not associated with Microsoft Cloud Partner Program, you'll get the error message, You are not authorized for this action.
+You must have an account associated with the Microsoft AI Cloud Partner Program.
+If your account is only associated with CSP and not associated with Microsoft AI Cloud Partner Program, you'll get the error message, You are not authorized for this action.

 - Select Technical support & consultation benefits.